 Kent Coules joined Hawaii Business Magazine in August 2021, bringing 30-plus years of experience in print and digital media, as well as events.
 He worked for major newspapers in California, Minnesota and New Jersey, where he started a 16-year event production career.
 A Hawai‘i resident since 2013, Kent is excited to be part of the Hawaii Business ‘ohana.

 Mea Aloha Spady

-Mea Spady is an Account Executive for Hawaii Business Magazine and is from Hale‘iwa, Hawaiʻi.
-She works with Hawaiʻi businesses in partnerships toward a sustainable and thriving community.
+Mea Spady is from Hale‘iwa and works with Hawaiʻi businesses in partnerships toward a sustainable and thriving community.
 Mea has an extensive background in philanthropic and non-profit work in Hawaiʻi.
 Her lifelong volunteer work continues to this day.

 How We Work